keironchaudhry/first-project/README.md

 The Marbella Spanish School is a website designed to advertise the fictional aforementioned academic private school and enroll students onto the courses it offers.
 The school offers a Full-time Course and Part-Time Course and carries out examinations based on the Common European Language Framework.

-The website contains three main pages: About, Contact and Sign Up, which are all linked together to give guided content.
+The website contains four pages: About, Contact, Sign Up and a Thank You page (after signing up) which are all linked together to give guided content.

 Users of the website are able to find all the information they need regarding the school and what it is offers, its location and time schedule and are able to sign-up for its services.
 The website is targeted towards students of any age looking to achieve official certification in the Spanish language.